PudgyPoppins/caps/README.md

 * 1/31 If you're already logged in, you can't sign up or log in again, you get redirected to main, and a message appears and tells you that you can't do that.
 Put an indicator on the navbar if you're on a certain page.
 Put password requirements on login page.
 Users can delete their own account, or an admin can delete users' accounts.
 Replaced permission denied with a redirect and message.
 * 2/4 Most of my work was troubleshooting a virtualenv, so few changes here.
 Added the event model, a recurrence field (after a lot of research), and some values for it.
 TODO is to add more model forms for calendar and event, as well as basic views (CRUD).
 An event belongs to a calendar, and a calendar belongs to either a nonprofit, network, or user.
 * 2/5 Added some calendar views to redirect to where they would naturally be (calendars/<network>/<nonprofit> redirects to the network/<network>/<nonprofit>#calendar, where the calendar would be).
 Did some more form and model work.
 In the admin site, added a way to add calendars to pre-existing things.
 Added calendar to network detail view under #calendar.
+* 2/6 Calendars can now have a fk relationship to themselves and are one-to-one with network, user, nonprofit.
+Nonprofit calendars are auto created.
+Network calendars are auto created.
+Added a custom calendar filter on the admin page.
+User calendars are auto created.
+On the event form, changed some of the all day stuff.
+The power went out so I wasn't able to commit.
+* 2/8 Added some more event fields.
+Set the calendar attribute to be manytomany so that you can add it to multiple calendars (user calendars, etc).
+Developed the event form more.
+Account anniversary gets created every time a user signs up.
+Added fullcalendar scripts and stuff.
+Added an event add view, but it looks weird, and I probably won't use it.
+Added events to calendar.
+I got rrule to work, but depending on what I do in the add event view, I might have to change some stuff.
+Maybe I won't even have to use the schedule package at all, just create rrules on the fly with rrule.js?
+Also, I have to make sure I get the duration right, because right now, it's just auto two hours.